AdverseEvent/AdverseEvent/README.md

 - 👋 Hi, I’m @AdverseEvent
 - 👀 I’m interested in ...
 PROGRESSION
 - 🌱 I’m currently learning ...
 PRE-HEALTH
 - 💞️ I’m looking to collaborate on ...
-IDK!
+THE HUMAN EXPERIENCE
 - 📫 How to reach me ...
 LOOK INTO THE SKY SIMBA

 <!---